 - Fixed single rate Some sponsors and actuaries take a stable, perhaps static long-term view on the ICR assumption (similar to the expected long-term return on assets).
 This typically translates to a single rate that is expected to remain fairly constant year-to-year.
 Since this rate is not an observable factor in the market, two different actuaries can determine two distinct, though ostensibly reasonable rates. - 2.
-Partially floating rates Some set an ICR assumption that attempts to reflect expected future changes in the underlying rate.
-For example, the ICR assumption can be a single rate that may change slightly when the actuary reevaluates the assumption each year.
+Semi-sticky rates Some set an ICR assumption that attempts to reflect expected future changes in the underlying rate.
+For example, the ICR assumption can be a single rate that may change slightly when the actuary re-evaluates the assumption each year.
 The changes are market-driven, but somewhat subjective.
 We would expect that changes in the ICR assumption would be less volatile than changes in the actual ICR. - 3.
-Floating single rate The assumption can be reset each year based on the underlying ICR basis (e.g., 30-year Treasury yield) in effect at the time of the actuarial valuation.
-While this approach is market-based and straightforward to implement, it fails to incorporate any expected future rate changes. - Floating table of rates The actuaries can use a table of ICR rates in the valuation.
+Floating or market-based rates The assumption can be reset each year based on the underlying ICR basis (e.g., 30-year Treasury yield) in effect at the time of the actuarial valuation.
+While this approach is market-based and straightforward to implement, it fails to incorporate any expected future rate changes.
+Alternatively (and less commonly), actuaries can use a table of ICR rates in the valuation.
 This would be based on either an observable market forward curve or long-term capital market assumptions.

-The last two approaches lead to the best reflection of economic liability for the CB plan.
-They not only account for current rates, but also use market-based measures for future ICR rates at a more granular level.
+This last approach probably leads to the best reflection of economic liability for the CB plan.
+It not only accounts for current rates, but also uses market-based measures for future ICR rates at a more granular level.